dr-armani/smart-constitution/README.md

 > 3.1.
 Maintain stability, law, and order throughout the transition period;
 > 3.2.
 Exercise control over the armed forces, law enforcement, and judiciary during the transition period;
 > 3.3.
-Prepare multiple constitution drafts within 10 weeks of formation, allowing any Member to propose a constitution draft;
+Prepare multiple constitution drafts within 10 weeks of formation, allowing any Member to submit a constitution draft;
 > 3.4.
 Organize a national referendum to ratify a new constitution after the 10-week period;
 > 3.5.
-Enable every citizen born in year 2006 or eariler to vote for any of the proposed constitution drafts in the referendum;
+Enable every citizen born in year 2006 or eariler to vote for any of the submitted constitution drafts in the referendum;
 > 3.6.
 Conduct the referendum using approval voting, allowing each citizen to vote for multiple constitution drafts;
 > 3.7.
 Hold national elections to establish a new government in accordance with the ratified constitution within four weeks of the referendum; and
 > 3.8.
 Dissolve itself and transfer all power to the newly elected government within two weeks after the national elections.